Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

 \subsection{Basis representation for the model output}

-In this section, we derive a basis representation for surface model outputs and observations using real valued basis functions, such as B--splines, spherical harmonics, or some other bases, to represent these surfaces, and construct a methodology for the calibration employing the coefficients in these representations.
+In this section, we decompose spatial outputs and observations onto a basis of real valued basis functions, such as B--splines or spherical harmonics.
+We parsimoniously represent these surfaces, and construct a methodology for the calibration that makes use of the coefficients in these representations.
+We follow the Bayesian calibration setting of \citet{KO01}.
 Let $\boldsymbol\theta$ be the calibration parameters.
 The output $\eta(\cdot)$ is computed at inputs $(\mathbf{s},\boldsymbol\theta)$ in an $m$-point experimental design, where $m=n\times r$ means $r$ computer runs measured at $n$ locations.
 The output $\eta(\mathbf{s},\boldsymbol\theta)$ is an approximation of the reality $y^R(\mathbf{s})$.
 The discrepancy between the simulator and the reality at the spatial locations is denoted $\delta(\mathbf{s})$.
-The observations $y^F(\mathbf{s})$ of reality are collected at a number of locations $\mathbf{s}$ in an $n$-point spatial design (here a simple grid), and are subject to an observation error $\epsilon(\mathbf{s})$.
+The observations $y^F(\mathbf{s})$ of reality are collected at a number of locations $\mathbf{s}$ in an $n$-point spatial design (here a simple grid), and are subject to a normal observation error $\epsilon(\mathbf{s})$ with a constant variance across locations.
 The measurement locations for observations and outputs can be different, since the methodology accommodates such variation.
-According to \cite{KO01},
+The main equation is:

-We use a set of basis functions $\{ \psi_z \}$, where $z$ is an integer that represents the index number within the ordered basis, to decompose each run of model output.
+This formulation includes both parameter uncertainty and model discrepancy, however, it is hard to distinguish the uncertainty in the calibration parameters from discrepancy in real applications due to lack of identifiability \citep{brynjarsdottir2014learning}.
+Note that output cells are prescribed as a model resolution, the uncertainties in $\eta$ are completely determined by $\boldsymbol\theta$.
+We use a set of spatial basis functions $\{ \psi_z \}$, where $z$ is an integer that represents the index number within the ordered basis, to decompose each run of model output over space.
 Precisely, for the $N_\eta$-th level of expansion and for each run $j$:

-where $\varepsilon_{N_\eta}$ is an error term associated with the expansion order $N_\eta$.
-The coefficients $\{c^M_z\}$ represent the surface frequency or curve features at different resolutions.
-This representation obviously separates the spatial effect from the variations triggered by the inputs $\boldsymbol\theta$.
-The variations in $\boldsymbol\theta$ propagate only to the expanded coefficients.
-Similarly, the observations can be written as
+We assume that the approximation error in this representation is ignorable (i.e., we expect the more bases, the lower approximation error).
+The coefficients $\{c^M_z\}$ represent the surface features at different levels of expansion.
+Similar to \cite{nychka2015multiresolution}, we conjecture that different spatial basis functions will be valid for this representation, such as the Wendland family \citep{wendland2004scattered} used in \cite{nychka2015multiresolution} or popular spline-based approaches \citep{wood2003thin, williamson2012fast, chakraborty2013spline, bowman2016emulation, chang2017regional}.
+The observations can be written as (with an associated approximation error ignored):